 - Communication skills

 - Dealing with conflict

-- Skills for managing unhelpful thoughts

-- Skills for managing distressing emotions
+- Handling difficult people

-- Learning to say "no"
+- Learning to say 'No'

 - Coping with urges and cravings

 - Learning stress management techniques and relaxation

 - Relapse prevention strategies

-- Understanding the nature and scope of addiction

-It is important, when trying to understand the nature of substance dependence, that the person with the problem is not seen as being "weak".
-Rather substance dependence is caused by a complex interaction between individual and social factors.
+It is important, when trying to understand the nature of substance dependence, that the person with the problem is not seen as being 'weak'.
+Rather, substance dependence is caused by a complex interaction between individual and social factors.